XDargu/FrameByFrame/usage/settings.markdown

     - %%: % (Escape character)

 ## Debug
- - **Show render debug info**: Eanble to display debug information on the viewer.
+ - **Show render debug info**: Enable to display debug information on the viewer.
+ - **Purge Pools**: Click on this button to clear all material and mesh pools.
+It will remove all meshes currently visible as well.
+Changing the current frame will reload them.